zhaohanxiong/HectreTest/README.md

 	- db_add_initial.py and db_query.py are test scripts to insert data and extract/edit data in the database

-	- test_backendAPI.py performs some simple unit tests on the classes in initialize_backendAPI.py
+	- test_backendAPI.py performs some simple unit tests on the objects created from initialize_backendAPI.py. can be run with py –m pytest

 	- ...cloud stuff